 Wild birds must be kept from farms by overhead fences and coverings over house openings.

 Good nutrition, potable water and proper housing should be available for poultry at all times.
 Poor environmental conditions predispose birds to disease.
 Proper sanitation begins by maintaining a clean facility.
 Diseases tend to recur when the cycle of disease is not broken.
-Birds are the best reservoir and should thus be depopulated periodically to break the disease cycle.
+Birds are the best reservoir and should thus be depopulated during a disease outbreak to break the disease cycle.

 Proper cleanup on the farm

-Basic biosecurity indicates that periodic depopulation and cleanup on the farm should occur.
+In any disease outbreak, basic biosecurity indicates that All-In/All-Out practices and cleanup on the farm should occur.
 Remove all organic matter before wash down and disinfection.
 Manure from infected houses should be buried, composted or burned.
 Allow a two-week interval between flocks to break the disease cycle.
 Commercial disinfectants or dilute bleach solutions can be used for cleanup of equipment and inside buildings.
 Always follow directions and use proper protective equipment with these chemicals.
 Dry, sunny conditions will help to disinfect yards.
 Tilling of the yard may help bring disease organisms to the surface to be killed by sunlight.
-In the event of a bird flu outbreak in your area, authorities will determine proper control procedures.
+In the event of a AI outbreak in your area, USDA authorities will determine proper control procedures.

 Frequently asked questions

 What is the most important part of biosecurity for small-scale poultry producers?